azizovdatwit/Lab1-CloudComputing/Lab7/README.md

 After that, go to driver.py file and run it.
 It'll expect a number between 0-10 to execute queries.
 After testing, you can enter 0 to exit out.

+If you want to check testQueries.py file that contains unittests, you can right click on the file and select run from the menu.
+You need to be in the correct directory which is Lab1/Lab7